-4.2 Steps of the training scenario
+4.2 Steps of scenario

-Step no. Event Name of process/ activity Description of process/ activity Service Information producer (actor) Information receiver (actor) Information Exchanged 1 Start Definition of system parameters Detailed parameters are set for the pre-planned schedule, including the prioritization of trains in case of disruptions, acceptable delay margins, and specific criteria for train prioritization (e.g., passenger load and destination importance).
+Step no. Event Name of process/ activity Description of process/ activity Service Information producer (actor) Information receiver (actor) Information Exchanged Requirement 1 Start Definition of system parameters Detailed parameters are set for the pre- planned schedule, including the prioritization of trains in case of disruptions, acceptable delay margins, and specific criteria for train prioritization (e.g., passenger load, destination importance).
 This step also includes the configuration of safety systems, network capacity limits, and any special operational requirements unique to certain routes or times.
-Administrator Network Operator SYSPAR 2 System params defined Schedule Execution The initial operational plan is executed in operations.
-This includes the deployment of trains according to the preplanned schedule, monitoring of train movements, adherence to the sequence of commercial stops, and ensuring compliance with operational requirements like safety systems.
-The state of the system is also displayed to the human supervisor in an appropriate manner.
-Dispatcher TMS EXECPLAN 3 Triggering Re-scheduling The re-scheduling process can be initiated by a variety of triggers defined by the scenarios listed in 4.1.
-Examples of such triggers are infrastructure changes (scenario 1), heavy weather events (scenario 2) or station closures (scenario 3).
-The system is designed to detect these deviations in real time and assess their impact on the overall schedule.
-The exact nature of this trigger or several different triggers needs to be defined and should also be configurable for usage.
-4 Display of Deviation and Triggering Re- calculation Upon detecting a deviation, the system provides a detailed display of the issue, including its nature, location, and expected impact on the schedule.
-It then notifies the human supervisor and initiates the re-calculation process.
-TMS Dispatcher STATE
+Administrator Network Operator SYSPAR 2 System params defined Set up / configuration of human-Al teaming The human defines the boundary requirements, including the flexible allocation of decision-making authority between human and machine.
+Dispatcher AI Assistant CONFIG 3 Teaming initialized Schedule execution The initial operational plan is put into action.
+This includes the deployment of trains according to the pre-planned schedule, monitoring of train movements, adherence to the sequence of commercial stops, and ensuring compliance with operational requirements like safety systems and traffic density management.
+Dispatcher TMS EXECPLAN 4 Information presented Monitoring At any time in operations the human dispatcher can monitor the flow of traffic in the area of control.
+There exist visual displays of the traffic running through the network and in addition metrics are available.
+Information about the current intended plan is available.
+AI Assistant Dispatcher STATE